JlitaNemery/ai-chat/README.md

 - old messages are stored in local storage
 - I decided to use a context for global state instead of an external library.
 - I made a `/help` command to tell the user about the app
+- testing - I did not have allot of time so did just a little bit of it with vitest and playwrite

 # nice additions

 if I had more time i would add:

-1. testing
+1. more testing
-2. storing and getting the old messages from an api with pagination and infinate scroll (with react virtualized to not overload the dom)
+2. storing and getting the old messages from an api (backend) with pagination and infinate scroll (with react virtualized to not overload the dom)
 3. log in
+4. animations on message bubble

 # Run